ustyui/silva/ibukiDEVGuide/en/setup/configuration.md

 * Control sequences, clocks,
 * etc.

-The format of .map file is as follows: (You can check the file in silva_core/params/darwin/darwin.yaml)<br>
+The format of .yaml file is as follows: (You can check the file in silva_core/params/darwin/darwin.yaml)<br>
 **Note:** Please name the file as yourrobotname.yaml
 ```
 Config: